linnykoleh/Spring/Notes.md

     - Implement entity classes with mapping metadata in the form of annotations.  <br/>
     As a minimum, entity classes need to be annotated with the `@Entity` annotation on class level and the `@Id` annotation annotating the field or property that is to be the primary key of the entity.
-    It is possible to separate mapping metadata from the implementation of entity classes by using an orm.xml file, but that is outside of the scope of this book.
     - Define an `EntityManagerFactory` bean.
     The JPA support in the Spring framework offer three alternatives when creating an `EntityManagerFactoryBean`:
         - `LocalEntityManagerFactoryBean` <br/>